 - Highlights your business offerings: Promote popular or unique aspects of your business with a few words or a single phrase.

-- Flexible and customizable in use: You can add callouts at the account, campaign, or ad-group levels, allowing you to include generic or detailed information within your ads.
+- Flexible and customisable in use: You can add callouts at the account, campaign or ad-group levels, allowing you to include generic or detailed information within your ads.
 You can specify the dates, days of the week, or times of day your callouts are eligible to show.

 How callouts work